ScilifelabDataCentre/serve-tutorials/Workshops/Building-sharing-ML-demo-apps/README.md

 ### Performance

-In case your app becomes popular and you have many users coming to make predictions at the same time we want to make sure we can handle the load.
-One of the most useful aspects of using Gradio is provides some tools to help with performance out of the box.
+In case your app becomes popular and many users are making predictions at the same time, then the app should handle the load.
+One of the most useful aspects of using Gradio is that it provides some tools to help with performance out of the box.
 Specifically, it provides a queueing system that is included by default in all Gradio apps.
 You can also customize it by adding `app.queue()` with your own parameters before you launch your app, see [the documentation on the Gradio queueing system for more details](https://www.gradio.app/guides/setting-up-a-demo-for-maximum-performance).

 ```python
 demo.queue()  # <-- In case you want to customize your queue parameters, you can do it here